IgorSusmelj/ABC-GAN/README.md

 We conducted different experiments using various datasets such as LSUN, CIFAR10 and CelebA.
 Some of the resulting images have been downscaled by a factor of two in order to reduce noise. *(Since on some screens and also printed the noise looks very annoying.)*

 ***Note:*** *In some samples, you will see a green bar at the top.
-The bar is indicating the probability of the image coming from the real dataset rather than from the generator.
-We used the discriminator losses and a softmax to evaluate this probability and use it as an input for the controller.*
+The bar is the actual input value of the controller on a per image basis.
+If the reference value is for example 0.25 (like in our code) this means that on average over one batch we want the green bar to be around 25%.*

 ### LSUN bedrooms dataset